 - 1. Tutor to introduce the development phase of the Coach Award process and the support mechanisms in place.

-- Tutor to support discussions about getting the 'right' experiences/activities to support their development and how to ensure they are ready for assessment:
+- 2. Tutor to support discussions about getting the 'right' experiences/activities to support their development and how to ensure they are ready for assessment:

-- Reflective practice
+- a.
+Reflective practice

-- Experience learning on the job
+- b.
+Experience learning on the job

-- Watching or working with other coaches
+- c.
+Watching or working with other coaches

-- Discussions with other coaches and peers
+- d.
+Discussions with other coaches and peers

-- Learning from athletes/participants
+- e.
+Learning from athletes/participants

-- Gaining, and responding to, feedback
+- f.
+Gaining, and responding to, feedback

-- Evaluation to measure effectiveness
+- g.
+Evaluation to measure effectiveness

-- Other formal/informal learning
+- h.
+Other formal/informal learning

-- Working with a mentor

-- 3. Tutor to discuss the pre-assessment task.

-- 4. Tutor to discuss the practical assessment day process.

-5. Tutor to discuss how Communities of Practice can support the process, and explore what their COPs are.
+- i.
+Working with a mentor - 3.
+Tutor to discuss the pre-assessment task. - 4.
+Tutor to discuss the practical assessment day process. - 5.
+Tutor to discuss how Communities of Practice can support the process, and explore what their COPs are.

 Session Title: Session Planning

 Session Number: 10

-Time: 15-minutes
+Time: 30-minutes

 Venue: Classroom

 Craft: n/a